 The Aviation Basics course will initiate an individual into many entry level positions in the aviation and aerospace industries.
 From there, we support a continued pathway to assisting individuals in obtaining their FAA certification as an aviation maintenance technician.

 Aviation Basics is a partnership between Northrop Rice and The Aviation Mechanics Coalition.

 Learn from the Very Best

-Our next Aviation Basics program will be a night class starting on October 16, 2023 in Houston, TX.
+Our next Aviation Basics program will start on January 22, 2024 in Houston, TX.